robsyc/MB-VAE-DTI/mb_vae_dti/training/README.md

 Variations to tune:
 - Core hyperparameters: learning rate, batch size
-- Size, depth and type of the encoding modules in both branches
+- Size, depth and type of the encoding modules
 - Which input features to use (e.g. Morgan & ESP fingerprints, or BioMedGraph & ESM embeddings, etc.)
-- Which DTI benchmark dataset to use (& which score to predict (e.g. pKd, pKi, KIBA-score, etc.))
+- Which DTI benchmark dataset to use (& which score to predict (i.e. pKd for DAVIS, and KIBA-score for KIBA))

 ### Multi-modal & single-score model